Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 ```

 # Connection Draining
-`connection-draining`: This annotation allows to specify whether to enable connecitn draining.
+`connection-draining`: This annotation allows to specify whether to enable connection draining.
 `connection-draining-timeout`: This annotation allows to specify a timeout after which Application Gateway will terminate the requests to the draining backend endpoint.

 ### Usage